Are you wondering what to include in a pitch deck?

 Before I outline the 9 stages of a killer pitch deck, there are some general guidelines you should follow.

 The first is to be concise.
 I recommend no more than 20 slides for a pitch deck.
 10 is even better.
 Don’t cram too much information onto each slide, either.
 Keep them easy to read and understand.
 No more than 2 – 3 points on each slide.
+I cover this in detail on how to create a pitch deck in the video below.

 Build your pitch deck with an audience and goal in mind.
 If you need to secure investment for a specific milestone, gear your pitch deck towards that.
 If you are pitching to get access to a later pitch meeting, keep your pitch deck even shorter, no more than 5 slides.